angelblanco/v1.angelblanco.dev/docs/articles/generate-open-graph-images-with-playwright-and-svelte-kit.md

 yarn add --dev playwright wait-on
 ```

-> Note we are installing playwright library, which can be used to automate the browser.
+> Note we are installing playwright library, which can be used to automate a browser from a Node JS script.

 Now we need to create our node.js script.
 Assuming we create it on the root of our project.
 We will:
   - Trigger a build of our `sveltekit` application and then preview it.
+With the "wait-on" library we ensure that the server is ready before the crawling.
   - Open a chromiun instance with playwright and take a screenshot of our previously build url.
+  - After navigating to the target location, we locate the target element and save it to a file as png!

 ```js
 import waitOn from 'wait-on';